-In a capacitivetouch LCD panel, the LCD monitor panel is coated with a layer of indium tin oxide, which conducts a continuous electrical charge across the surface.
+In a surface capacitive touch LCD panel, the LCD monitor panel is coated with a layer of indium tin oxide, which conducts a continuous electrical charge across the surface.
 When a user's finger touches the surface, the charge on the capacitive layer decreases.
 This decrease is measured in circuits located at each corner of the monitor.
 The computer calculates exactly where the touch event took place and then relays that information to the touch screen driver software.
 Its primary advantage is that it transmits 90% of the light from the LCD monitor, whereas the resistive system only transmits about 75%.
-This gives the capacitive system a much clearer picture than resistive technology.
-However, a capacitive system only responds to finger contact and will not work with a gloved hand or pen stylus.
+This gives the surface capacitive system a much clearer picture than resistive technology.
+However, a surface capacitive monitor only responds to finger contact or a special capacitive-type stylus.
+It will not work with a gloved hand or pen stylus.

-A newer technolgy, projected capacitive touch screen (PCT) is a variant of a capacitive touch technology.
-However, it offers two important advantages: - A projected capacitive touch screen can be activated by a exposed finger, or one covered with thin cotton or surgical gloves - Projected capacitive touch enables multi-touch activation (simultaneous input from 2 fingers)
+A projected capacitive touch screen is a variant of a capacitive touch technology.
+However, it offers two important advantages: - A projected capacitive touch screen can be activated by fingers wearing thin cotton or surgical gloves. - Projected capacitive touch enables multi-touch activation (simultaneous input from 2 or more fingers).

-TRU-Vu Monitors also offer Surface Acoustic Wave (SAW), Infrared (IR) and Optical touch screen monitors.
-We also offer the new HID touchscreen monitors, eliminating the need for special drivers.
+We also offer the new industrial touchscreen monitors, eliminating the need for special drivers.
 TRU-Vu touchscreen monitors include touch screen controllers, touch screen driver software, video cables and interface cables.